Sharp operator-norm asymptotics for thin elastic plates with rapidly oscillating periodic properties: Auxiliary results

-The norm-resolvent approximations of Theorems \ref{main_result_first}, \ref{main_result_second}, \ref{main_result_general} are equivalent to estimating the subspaces corresponding to the lowest three eigenvalues: in the special case $\chi=0$ the eigenvalue zero has a three-dimensional invariant subspace, which is perturbed for $\chi \neq 0$ into a one-dimensional subspace with an eigenvalue of order $|\chi|^4$ and two one-dimensional subspaces with eigenvalues of order $|\chi|^2$.
+\begin{remark} As already explained in Section \ref{strategynovelties}, the norm-resolvent approximations of Theorems \ref{main_result_first}, \ref{main_result_second}, \ref{main_result_general} are equivalent to estimating the subspaces corresponding to the lowest three eigenvalues: in the special case $\chi=0$ the eigenvalue zero has a three-dimensional invariant subspace, which is perturbed for $\chi \neq 0$ into a one-dimensional subspace with an eigenvalue of order $|\chi|^4$ and two one-dimensional subspaces with eigenvalues of order $|\chi|^2$.
 This makes the thin-plate problem fundamentally different from the homogenisation problems considered by the approach of Birman and Suslina, see {\it e.g.} \cite{BirmanSuslina}.
-In particular, the assumption of regularity of the ``spectral germ" in \cite{BirmanSuslina} implies that the finite-dimensional subspace that appears for $\chi \neq 0$ as a perturbation of the subspace corresponding to the eigenvalue zero for $\chi=0$ has all eigenvalues of the same order $|\chi|^2$.
+In particular, the assumption of regularity of the ``spectral germ" in \cite{BirmanSuslina} implies that the finite-dimensional subspace that appears for $\chi \neq 0$ as a perturbation of the subspace corresponding to the eigenvalue zero for $\chi=0$ has all eigenvalues of the same order $|\chi|^2,$ which is clearly false in the case of plates. \end{remark}